JoshVorick/joshvorick.github.io/_posts/2014-11-11-Visualizing-Complex-Functions.markdown

 To be added:
 ============
 - Draw non-iterative complex functions with multiple, cool color schemes (not just boring rainbows)
-- Do something similar in Go, Java, Python, and Haskell!
+- Do something similar in Go, Java, and Python!

 Screenshots / sample output:
 ============================